Wahhabi (epithet): British India

-Islamic scholar Siddiq Hassan Khan would publicly challenge the rationale behind the British usage of the term Wahhabi and would compile several treatises rebuking its usage.
+Islamic scholar Siddiq Hassan Khan publicly challenged the rationale behind the British usage of the term Wahhabi and would compile several treatises rebuking its usage.
 Another influential Ahl-i Hadith scholar Muhammad Husayn Batalwi (d.
-1920 C.E/ 1338 A.H) launched a popular protest campaign demanding the British administration during the 1880s to ban the official usage of the word Wahhabi.
+1920 CE / 1338 AH) launched a popular protest campaign during the 1880s demanding the British administration ban the official usage of the word Wahhabi.
 In 1887, the Punjab provincial administration acceded to the campaign demands and by 1889, the movement was successful in procuring its demands throughout all the British Indian Provinces.
 Although the term Wahhabi would be censured in official documents, its usage continues in intra-religious discourse to the present day.
 Very often the Ahl-i Hadith, Deobandi and modernist movements were subjected to takfir (excommunication) by rival sects; under the charge of "Wahhabism".